Jolg42/pre-release-checks/README.md

 ### Why?

-This is a script for our current release process, documented in [Notion](https://www.notion.so/prismaio/Prisma-ORM-Code-Release-Process-88cb8e87e1ab4358bb8ff77c70a5e330)
+This is a script for Prisma ORM release process, documented in [a (private) Notion page](https://www.notion.so/prismaio/Prisma-ORM-Code-Release-Process-88cb8e87e1ab4358bb8ff77c70a5e330)

 ### Improvements